52 Best Free WordPress Themes for Blogs in 2022 (Expert Pick)

 You will also find that the Journal themes have a handful of typography options to highlight beautiful typography and your featured image.
 Journal’s weakness is its social icons, which are hard to find in this free theme.

-Interserver is a theme that emphasizes simple but responsive design.
+Interserver is a theme that emphasizes responsive and straightforward design.
 As with many WordPress themes, you won’t have a million different widget areas or extensive theme features, but you will have a blogging theme that works out of the box for mixed e-commerce and blogging applications.

 In terms of its WordPress aesthetics, Interserver’s blogging theme is clean and cute.
 For blogs about home goods, cooking, childcare, or even addiction recovery, Interserver is a great free theme.